vernondcole/rapidsms_voip_ms/README.rst

 Create an application at textit.in.
 Its type should be "Web API".

-Add rtextit to your Python path and set up the textit backend in your Django settings file.
+Add rapidsms_textit to your Python path and set up the textit backend in your Django settings file.

 The required settings for your textit backend in INSTALLED_BACKENDS are:

 ENGINE
-    "rtextit.outgoing.TextItBackend"
+    "rapidsms_textit.outgoing.TextItBackend"

 config
     A dictionary with the rest of your settings for this backend.
 Required